-The system board is equipped with a floppy disk drive connector that supports two standard floppy disk drives.
+The system board is equipped with a 90° floppy disk drive connector for connecting a standard floppy disk drive.
 To prevent improper floppy cable installation, the floppy disk header has a keying mechanism.
 The 34-pin connector on the floppy cable can be placed into the header only if pin 1 of the connector is aligned with pin 1 of the header.